garden-of-delete/airbyte-topiary/README.md

 There are a number of additional optional parameters that modify how a sync operation is carried out when syncing yaml to deployment.
 - `--wipe` removes all sources, destinations, and connectors **before** applying config.yml
 - `--validate` validates the sources, destinations, and connections on the destination Airbyte deployment **after** applying changes.
-- `--dump` dumps the full configuration of the destination deployment to a configuration **before** applying the sync operation.
+- `--backup` followed by a filename.
+Dumps the full configuration of the destination deployment to a configuration **before** applying the sync operation.

 ### Modifying existing sources and destinations